-Breaking News | US Planning To Close Last Consulates In Russia
+Breaking News | US planning to close last consulates in Russia

-Donald Trump’s outgoing administration is planning to close the two remaining US consulates in Russia, media reports said Friday, as President-elect Joe Biden prepares to take office amid high tensions with Moscow.
+Donald Trump’s outgoing administration is planning to close the two remaining US consulates in Russia, the State Department confirmed Saturday, as President-elect Joe Biden prepares to take office amid high tensions with Moscow.

-The US will close its consulate in the far eastern city of Vladivostok and suspend operations at its post in Yekaterinburg, CNN reported, citing a December 10 letter sent to Congress from the State Department.
+The US will close its consulate in the far eastern city of Vladivostok and suspend operations at its post in Yekaterinburg, a department spokesperson told AFP.

+The decision followed consultation with Ambassador John Sullivan and was part of “efforts to ensure the safe and secure operation of the U.S. diplomatic mission in the Russian Federation,” the spokesperson said.

-The move comes in “response to ongoing staffing challenges for the US Mission in Russia in the wake of the 2017 Russian-imposed personnel cap on the US Mission and the resultant impasse with Russia over diplomatic visas,” the report said, citing the letter.
+CNN reported that a State Department letter to Congress this month said the move was a response to “ongoing staffing challenges for the US Mission in Russia in the wake of the 2017 Russian-imposed personnel cap on the US Mission.”

 Ten diplomats assigned to the consulates will reportedly be relocated to the US embassy in Moscow, while 33 local staff will lose their jobs.

+The State Department did not confirm the numbers involved but said the “resulting realignment of personnel at U.S. Embassy Moscow will allow us to advance our foreign policy interests in Russia in the most effective and safe manner possible.

+ALSO READ: From US White House to Nut House – Only a step

-“No action related to the Russian consulates in the United States is planned,” CNN cited the letter as saying.
+“No action related to the Russian consulates in the United States is planned,” the spokesperson added.

 The closures would leave the embassy in Moscow as the United States’ last diplomatic mission in Russia.

-In March 2018 Moscow ordered the closure of the US consulate in St Petersburg amid a diplomatic spat sparked by the poisoning of Sergei Skripal on UK soil.
+Moscow ordered the closure of the US consulate in St Petersburg in March 2018 during a diplomatic spat sparked by the poisoning of Sergei Skripal on British soil.

 It was unclear whether the closures would happen before January 20, when President-elect Biden takes office.

-AFP reached out to the State Department for comment on the report but did not receive a response.

-On Friday Secretary of State, Mike Pompeo said Russia was “pretty clearly” behind a devastating cyberattack on several US government agencies that security experts say could allow attackers unfettered access to critical IT systems and electric power grids.
+Secretary of State Mike Pompeo said Friday that Russia was “pretty clearly” behind a devastating cyberattack on several US government agencies that security experts said could allow attackers unfettered access to critical IT systems and electric power grids.

-Yohannes Abraham, executive director for the Biden transition team, said the hack was of “great concern” and that under the new administration cyberattacks would meet a response inflicting “substantial cost.”
+Yohannes Abraham, executive director for the Biden transition team, said the hack was of “great concern” and that the Biden administration would meet any cyberattacks with a response inflicting “substantial cost.”

 Comments